openMVG/openMVG/docs/sphinx/rst/openMVG/robust_estimation/robust_estimation.rst

 ====================

 The idea of Max-Consensus is to use a random picked subset of data to find a model and test if this model is good or not the whole dataset.
-At the end you keep the model that best fit your cost function.
+At the end you keep the model that best fits your cost function.
 Best fit defined as the number of data correspondences to the model under your specified threshold T.